ambarmodi/HTTPServer/README.md

 Formats 2.
 3. Upon successfully serving a request, your HTTP server must write to standard output (stdout) the following
 items:
-  requested resource
+  requested resource,
-  client IP client’s IP address in dotted decimal representation client port client’s port number access times the number of times this resource has been requested since the start of the HTTP server
+  client IP (client’s IP address in dotted decimal representation), client port (client’s port number), access times (the number of times this resource has been requested since the start of the HTTP server)

 ### Sample Input/Output:
 ##### Step 1: Follow the instructions to execute to start the server.